 Why do we provide the current_year?

-Most users will prompt a relative date, for example: “Sofia to Berlin one-way on 26th May”.
+Most users will prompt a relative date, for example: “San Francisco to New York one-way on 21st September”.

 An Agent’s reasoning relies on OpenAI that lacks some intuition on relative date (OpenAI will always think we are in 2022).